47 Meters Down: Uncaged

-47 Meters Down: Uncaged is a 2019 survival horror film directed by Johannes Roberts and written by Roberts and Ernest Riera, and a sequel to 47 Meters Down (2017).

-None of the cast from the previous film returns here.
+47 Meters Down: Uncaged is a 2019 survival horror film directed by Johannes Roberts, and written by Roberts and Ernest Riera.
+A standalone sequel to 47 Meters Down (2017), none of the cast from the previous film returns.
 The new cast consists of Sophie Nélisse, Corinne Foxx, Brianne Tju, Sistine Stallone, Davi Santos, Khylin Rhambo, Brec Bassinger, Nia Long and John Corbett.
+The film also marked the film debuts for Foxx and Stallone.
 The plot follows a group of teenage girls who scuba dive to a sunken Mayan city, only to be trapped by a group of sharks that are swimming in it.

 47 Meters Down: Uncaged was released in the United States on August 16, 2019, by Entertainment Studios.
-The film grossed $46.1 million against a $12 million budget.
-The two films have grossed over $100 million worldwide.
+The film grossed $47 million against a $12 million budget and received mixed reviews from critics.